Faculty Director of Sears think[box]

 Candidates should submit 1) a cover letter that states interest in the position, experience in areas related to the role, and vision for the role, 2) a curriculum vitae, and 3) a list of four reference contacts.
 Please submit application materials as one, combined PDF to Liz Jaszczak at eaj54@case.edu.
 Please name your file "Last Name, First Name_Faculty Director for think[box]."
 Applications will be accepted until the successful candidate has been identified; those received prior to January 13, 2025, will receive first consideration.

-Sears think[box], a seven-story, 50,000-square-foot innovation center at Case Western Reserve University, stands as the nation's largest open-access makerspace, offering free trainings and access to advanced fabrication tools like 3D printers, laser cutters, and CNC machines to university members, local entrepreneurs, and the broader Cleveland community.
+Sears think[box], a seven-story, 50,000-square-foot innovation center at Case Western Reserve University, stands as the nation's largest open-access academic makerspace, offering free training and access to advanced fabrication tools like 3D printers, laser cutters, and CNC machines to university members, local entrepreneurs, and the broader Cleveland community.

 Key Responsibilities

-Design and Manufacturing Leadership: Provide expert guidance in 2D and 3D design, prototyping, and digital fabrication to users across all skill levels working on academic, entrepreneurial, and personal projects.
+- Lead design and manufacturing (55%): Provide expert guidance around fabrication and design for manufacturing to users across all skill levels working on academic, entrepreneurial, and personal design/ build projects.
 Learn and assist with key software and equipment.
-Mentor users and staff through challenges related to 3D modeling, material selection, and file preparation for additive and subtractive manufacturing processes including 3D printing, laser cutting, and textile work.
-Consult with faculty to advise on prototyping-related curriculum and support course-relevant design-and-build projects.
+Mentor users and staff through challenges related to toolpathing, material selection, file preparation, and equipment use for manufacturing processes in the woodshop, metal shop, welding shop, waterjet room, design studio, and paint room.
+Consult with faculty to advise on fabrication-related curriculum and support course-relevant design-and-build projects.
 Champion best practices that emphasize safety, sustainability, and creative exploration.
 Create an accessible and welcoming space that encourages experiential learning.
-Represent the Prototyping Floor at team meetings, in user consultations, and on facility tours.
-(55%)
+Represent the fabrication floor at team meetings, in user consultations, and on facility tours.

-Training: Collaborate with the Makerspace Director, Makerspace Manager, and Fabrication Manager to recruit, train, and manage a team of 15+ prototyping-specific student technicians that support users with project design and prototyping requests, perform routine equipment maintenance, and run professional 3D printing services.
-Support the development and delivery of training week for student employees.
-Develop and deliver shorter training sessions and other supports for general users.
-(20%)
+- Provide training (20%): Collaborate with the makerspace director, makerspace manager, and prototyping manager to recruit, train, and manage a team of 15+ fabrication-specific student technicians to support users with project design and fabrication requests, perform routine equipment maintenance, and complete special projects as needed.
+Support the development and delivery of training materials and procedures, including for student employee training week and general professional development initiatives on the Fabrication floors.
+Develop and deliver shorter safety and skill-focused training sessions and workshops for general users.

-Operations Management: Manage the installation, operation, and maintenance of digital design software and prototyping equipment (e.g., 3D printers, laser cutters, basic electronics, 3D scanners, sewing and embroidery machines, electronics soldering stations, etc.).
+- Manage operations (15%): Manage the installation, operation, and maintenance of manual and computer-controlled equipment in the wood shop, metal shop, welding shop, and project space (e.g., mills, lathes, routers, belt sanders, saws, welders, water jet, paint booth), including by working with external vendors as required.
 Advise the Sears think[box] leadership team on the selection and purchase of new, upgraded, and/or replacement equipment based on industry trends and user needs.
 Manage equipment procurement, safety protocols, and maintenance schedules.
-Maintain inventory and order supplies, replacement parts, materials, and consumables required for 3rd floor operations and community programs.
-Keep inventory pricing up to date and adjust as needed.
+Maintain inventory and order supplies, replacement parts, materials, and consumables required for 4th and 5th floor operations and community programs.
 Ensure year-round operational excellence through strategic planning and continuous improvement of workspace and resources.
-(15%)

 Additional Responsibilities